avid-lei/simple_shell/README.md

 In interactive mode, simply run the program and wait for the prompt to appear.
 From there, you can type commands freely, exiting with either the "exit" command or ctrl-D.

 #### Non-Interactive Mode
-In non-interactive mode, echo your desired command and pipe it into the program like this:
+In non-interactive mode, echo desired command and pipe it into the program as following:
 ```sh
 echo "ls" | ./shell
 ```
-In non-interactive mode, the program will exit after finishing your desired command(s).
+In non-interactive mode, the program will exit after finishing desired command(s).

 #### Included Built-Ins
-Our shell has support for the following built-in commands:
+The shell has support for the following built-in commands:

 Command | Definition
 --------|---------------